farrel1grady/android-app-market-analysis/README.md

 Packages : pandas, plotly, seaborn, matplotlib

 ## Project Description
-Analyze, Clean and Visualize over ten thousands google playstore apps and more than sixty thousands reviews to gain insight in the data to devise plan when creating an app.
+Analyze, Clean and Visualize over ten thousands google playstore apps and more than sixty thousands reviews to gain insight from the data to devise plan when creating an app.

 ## Data Cleaning
 - remove duplicates apps